CosmicDragon2556/IMDB_Dataset_of_50000_MovieReviews/README.md

 ```
 2. Download the dataset and unzip it.

-3. Run the sentiment_analysis.py script to preprocess and train models.
+3. Run the sentiment_analysis.ipynb script to preprocess and train models.

 4. Evaluate the model performance using accuracy and classification reports.